Table of contents

 Brand reputation monitoring should be an essential part of your online marketing strategy.
 Nothing ever goes away on the Internet.
 Every review, photo, post, or movie will stay online forever, for every interested Internet user to see.
 And even one negative comment, if it goes viral, can hurt your business results.
-That’s why it’s vital to monitor your brand reputation daily.
+That’s why it’s vital to choose the right brand reputation monitoring tool.

 You can’t prevent people from writing negative comments about your company online, but you can certainly minimise the effects of unfavourable content.

 The first step to successfully managing your brand reputation is to spot all the mentions about your business on time.
 Nothing annoys your existing and potential customers like waiting for a response, or, what’s worse, not receiving any at all.

 Of course, you can monitor relevant online mentions in an old-fashioned way – type a relevant keyword in a search engine and look for results.
 But this solution is extremely time-consuming and, in the long run, ineffective.